 A dynamic global metropolis where East meets West.
 Renowned for its iconic skyline, deep-water harbor, lush mountain peaks, and a culinary scene that ranges from humble dim sum to Michelin-starred fine dining.

-Hong Kong FAQ
+Hong Kong Travel FAQ

 I've only got one day in Hong Kong.
 Which park gives me more value?